NaturalAntibody/riot_na/README.md

   --species [HOMO_SAPIENS|MUS_MUSCULUS|CUSTOM]
                                   Which species germline sequences should be
                                   used.
 Default is all species.
-  --input-type [nt|aa]            What kind of sequences are provided on
+  --input-type [NT|AA]            What kind of sequences are provided on
                                   input.
 Default is nucleotide sequences.
   -p, --ncpu INTEGER              Number of parallel processes to use.
 Default
                                   is number of physical cores.